mramshaw/ML_with_SciPy/README.md

 The sequence of events is as follows:

-1. Install the Python and SciPy platform
+1. Install Python and the SciPy platform
-2. Load the dataset
+2. Load the Iris dataset
 3. Summarize the dataset
 4. Visualize the dataset
 5. Evaluate some algorithms